wduquette/joe/README.md

 access to the Java class hierarchy, to the operating system, or to any kind of I/O other than simple output (all of which can be redirected by the client).

+Joe is not yet ready for prime time, as it is still evolving rapidly.

-See the [Joe User's Guide](https://wduquette.github.io/joe) for more details.
+See the [Joe User's Guide](https://wduquette.github.io/joe) for a description of the language as it currently exists.